-Stain - A simple stain with a built-in sealant is an easy way to protect your wood and get it looking the color you like, while maintaining the character of the wood.
+Stain - A simple stain with a built-in sealant is an easy way to protect your wood and get it looking the color you like while maintaining the character of the wood.
 It takes less maintenance than paint.

-Sealer - Clear sealers allow the natural wood to shine through without leaving the wood open to damaging natural elements.
+Sealer -Clear sealers allow the natural wood to shine through without leaving the wood open to damaging natural elements.
 A finishing coat of polyurethane or something comparable will keep the wood sealed against penetrating humidity and sneaky moisture that gets into the cracks of your deck, balcony, siding, and outdoor furnishings.
-Marine grade varnish sounds heavy duty, but beware - it's designed to be very strong, but to need a lot of upkeep.
+Marine-grade varnish sounds heavy-duty, but beware - it's designed to be very strong, but to need a lot of upkeep.
 Unless you're protecting a boat, go for the poly.

 Well-finished wood is resistant to moisture and mildew, which is exactly what it needs to be in order to fight the humidity.
-Nature has a wearing effect on wood, but you can combat its natural power with the right blend of chemicals.
+Nature has a wearing effect on the wood, but you can combat its natural power with the right blend of chemicals.
 Even chemically-treated wood can still look natural.
 You’ll still see the wood grain and anything else you want to see, but you’ll get to see it a whole lot longer because your wood is treated and ready to take on the weather.